Department of Health and Rehabilitation Sciences

 OTHS 6261.
 Capstone Prep 3: Project Design and Experimental Plan.
 2 Credit Hours (Lecture: 2 Hours, Lab: 0 Hours).

 Third course in capstone series, focus on project design for community served in capstone project.
 Experimental plan developed with expert mentor and faculty guidance.
-Special focus on rural and underserved community needs.
+Special focus on rural or community needs.
 This course is part of the OTD program.
 Acceptance and good standing in the OTD program is required to register.
 This course is offered once yearly.
 This course meets general education requirements for the OTD program.
 Successful completion must occur prior to progression to next semester.
 Prerequisite: Successfully passing all prior courses required by the cohort.

 OTHS 6280.
 Capstone 4: Project Implementation and Evaluation.
 2 Credit Hours (Lecture: 2 Hours, Lab: 0 Hours).

 Final course in capstone series, focus on project delivery, completion, evaluation and dissemination for capstone project.
 Require dissemination in community setting and on campus.
-Special focus on rural and underserved community needs.
+Special focus on rural or community needs.
 This course is part of the OTD program.
 Acceptance and good standing in the OTD program is required to register.
 This course is offered once yearly.
 This course meets general education requirements for the OTD program.
 Successful completion must occur prior to progression to next semester.
 Prerequisite: Successfully passing all prior courses required by the cohort.

 OTHS 6303.
 Biomechanics in OT Practice.
-3 Credit Hours (Lecture: 1 Hour, Lab: 4 Hours).
+3 Credit Hours (Lecture: 1 Hour, Lab: 3 Hours).

 OTHS 6304.
 Abnormal Psychology in OT Practice.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).